Palming coins and confusing crowds

 The professional had the same experience of the greenhorn but became a master of sleight-of-hand.
 He begins the trick with a borrowed quarter.
 On an off-beat (when the audience’s attention is relaxed), the magician skillfully switched the borrowed quarter for the gaffed quarter.
 Because of the professionals command of the audience’s attention and his manual skill, none in the audience detected the switch — let alone suspected a switch.

 The means adopted for the temporary concealment of a coin in the hand is known as palming.
-And there are various methods of palming.
+There are various methods of palming.

-Let's look at some of the magic tricks that involve a simple technique.
+Let’s look at some of the magic tricks Involve a simple technique.

 Start your magical journey by clicking the image. ⬆️